LeunensMichiel/lowatter/src/markdown/pages/team.md

       Elisa Van Kenhove (°1991) obtained her degree 'Master of Science in
       Engineering: Architecture (Architectural Design and Construction
-      Techniques)' (UGent, 2014, magna cum laude) with a master thesis on the optimization of a GEOTABS office building.
+      Techniques)' (UGent, 2014, magna cum laude) with a master thesis on the optimisation of a GEOTABS office building.

       Since 2014 she has been a **researcher** at the Building Physics research